crewAIInc/crewAI/README.md

 ## Why CrewAI?

 The power of AI collaboration has too much to offer.
-CrewAI is designed to bridge to enable AI agents to assume roles, share goals, and operate in a cohesive unit - much like a well-oiled crew.
+CrewAI is designed to enable AI agents to assume roles, share goals, and operate in a cohesive unit - much like a well-oiled crew.
 Whether you're building a smart assistant platform, an automated customer service ensemble, or a multi-agent research team, CrewAI provides the backbone for sophisticated multi-agent interactions.

 ## Getting Started